-If she wanted to measure XYZ, the current survey measuring ABC was worthless and she would need a new one; if she used the same survey as last year it would be a pointless waste of resources.
-She said they would repeat the useless survey.
-It would be trouble for her if she changed things now, because her boss had written the survey years ago, and was quite proud of it.
-We declined the project.
+If she wanted to measure ABC, the current survey that measured XYZ was worthless and she would need a new one.
+If she used the same survey as last year it would be a pointless waste of resources.

 This incident is isolated only by the fact that the middle manager was honest enough to admit the situation called for CYA self-preservation over bringing bad news to her boss.

 You’re still stuck.
-Few people bother with the social sciences at universities.
+Few people bother with the social sciences at universities unless they grab a Sociology 101 class as one of their electives.
 This is unfortunate because they didn’t get the training that would have allowed them to professionally analyze human behavior.
 The result is that the “analysts” in most businesses have the combined investigative prowess of Inspector Clouseau, Car 54, and the Keystone Kops.

 Survey response categories and scales are all determined beforehand.
-The people we are surveying are required to shoehorn their thoughts into our format.
+The people being surveyed are required to shoehorn their thoughts into a fixed format.
 This is the same backwards engineering that brought us all those annoying telephone menus and all those damnable sites that send us to endless FAQ pages that answer every question but the one we have.

 How many times have you filled out a survey that:

 - Made you rate and rank things that aren’t important to you?

 - Bored you so badly you answered mindlessly just to get it over with?